new york internal medicine

 Please note that this will be a clinical experience.

-Who should consider this rotation: International medical graduates (IMGs) and students seeking hands-on patient care experience in Internal Medicine.
+Who should consider this rotation: International medical graduates (IMGs) and students seeking US clinical experience in Internal Medicine.

 During the rotation: Our team will be checking in periodically with you to ensure that you are having an optimal experience.
 We encourage you to contact us if you have any questions during the rotation.